Main Content

 GPU Profiling on NVIDIA Jetson Platforms

-This example shows you how to analyze and optimize the performance of the generated CUDA® code on the Jetson™ platform by using the gpuPerformanceAnalyzer function.
+This example shows how to do GPU profiling of generated CUDA® code on the Jetson™ platform by using the gpuPerformanceAnalyzer function.

-The gpuPerformanceAnalyzer function runs a software-in-the-loop (SIL) execution that collects metrics on CPU and GPU activities in the generated code.
-The function provides a report containing a chronological timeline plot that you can use to visualize, identify, and mitigate performance bottlenecks in the generated CUDA code.
+The gpuPerformanceAnalyzer function generates code, executes it, and collect metrics on the CPU and GPU activities in the generated code.
+The function generates a report that contains a chronological timeline plot you can use to visualize, identify, and mitigate performance bottlenecks in the generated CUDA code.

-This example generates the performance analyzer report for the Feature Matching example from GPU Coder™.
+This example generates the performance analyzer report for a feature matching algorithm.
 For more information, see Feature Matching.

 Prerequisites